 We've chopped, sauteed, and cooked up some mean meals with a wide range of camp cookware on the market.
 So which is the best for you?
 With so many options glaring at you from the shelves of your local adventure store, it may be hard to decide.
 When buying a camping cookware set it's important to know about the construction of the set-up and features that you might not even know you're looking for.
 Take a quick adventure with us to explore everything you need to know about buying a new set of camping cookware.

 As with all gear considerations, we like for you to first take a look at how you will be using it.
 Are you looking for camping cookware that will accommodate a group of four or more, two people, or just you?
 Will you primarily be cooking at a campsite with your vehicle nearby or far into the backcountry?

 Backcountry setups are quite different from what we would take along to a drive-in campsite, whether you're on a thru-hike or high over a valley making gourmet ramen on a portaledge.
-Weight is a paramount consideration for backpacking cookware, and you may care less about whether it cooks an egg evenly as most meals are centered around boiling water.
-Backpacking stoves are also quite different than what we typically use while car camping, offering a single burner, and less control over cooking heat.
+Weight is a paramount consideration for backpacking cookware, and you may not care less about whether it cooks an egg evenly, as most meals are centered around boiling water.
+You may not even need a pot or pan, with a kettle sufficing to boil water on the go.